Balance and Fall Prevention Part III - How to Train for Improved Balance

 Another thing that is sorely lacking in many people’s balance training programs is going back to the basics.
 What I mean by this is getting back on the ground and working on balance from the ground up as you did when you were first learning how to move around in early childhood.

 Engaging with the ground on that more fundamental level, and challenging your stability on varying bases of support, is a great way to start your balance training.

 For one, doing this allows you to provide some more movement variability to your balance training.
 Simply training balance in an upright standing position doesn’t account for all the movements you do in real life, and thus all the ways your balance is challenged during everyday life activities.

 Secondly, taking your feet and lower legs out of the equation by kneeling forces you to engage the more proximal muscles of the hips and core rather than relying on the feet as a crutch.

-Many times, people simply give themselves a crutch as they widen their base of support by standing with their feet further apart or turning the toes out as they stand to increase their balance.
-This is one strategy to maintain balance, but it’s not the most effective way to challenge yourself to improve your balance.
+Many times, people simply give themselves a crutch as they widen their base of support by standing with their feet further apart or turning their toes out as they stand to increase their balance.
+This is one strategy to maintain balance, but it is not the most effective way to challenge yourself to improve your balance.

 Instead, narrowing your base of support on your hands and knees and taking your feet out of the equation is a great way to increase your baseline ability to balance and stabilize.

 Performing various balance challenges in kneeling positions before working your way up to standing is another key to balance training.
 The ½ Kneeling Head Turns above are one great option, but here are some others:

 Bird Dog - Clocks: